Tianjin Grand Theatre: Operation Model

 The Tianjin Grand Theatre and the Tianjin Grand Auditorium were once ‘one organization with two names’.
-Thus, as the largest convention centre of Tianjin, the grand theatre was completely operated by the municipal government in the past.
-When the new grand theatre was established in the cultural centre, the 17th National Congress of the Communist Party of China was also held in Beijing.
+Thus, as the largest convention center of Tianjin, the grand theatre was completely operated by the municipal government in the past.
+When the new grand theatre was established in the cultural center, the 17th National Congress of the Chinese Communist Party was also held in Beijing.
 The reformation of cultural system was proposed at the same time.

 In 2012, the Tianjin Grand Theatre shifted from the government led operational model to the entrusted one.
 The entire market-based operating model - BOT (Build - Operate - Transfer) was adopted.
 Beijing Propel Culture & Media Co., Ltd acquired the power for operation of the theatre and earned the support from the municipal government.
 Although the company did not get financial aids from the government, it enjoyed the policy of tax reduction.
 The annual operation cost approximates ¥ 100 million.
-Besides, the company got the permission to use the venue (5,000 m²) under the theatre's 6-meter-high step to develop creative industry as a subsidy for the operational cost.
+Besides, the company got the permission to use the venue (5,000 m2) under the theatre's 6-meter-high step to develop creative industry as a subsidy for the operational cost.
 According to the contract signed by the municipal government and the company, Propel Culture & Media Co., Ltd is supposed to accomplish 300 performances every year.
 Among them, 15% should be ‘A-level’ performances.